 When eating at a Mongolian ger you may find yourself in a vicious cycle of trying to be polite and getting stuck in a rut.
 Still, they let us try a bit of the local vodka which made the palate confusion a little easier.

 Nomadic Family Living

-The family consume their dairy products as well as selling them.
-In the Autumn, meat is prepared and stored for the harsh winter: an amount which can normally last until Spring.
+The family consumes their dairy products, alongside selling them.
+In Autumn, meat is prepared and stored for the harsh winter: an amount that can normally last until Spring.

 In the Summer, the family will live on dairy products and vegetables, topping up with supplies from the nearest town if needed.

 Nomadic Mongolian families have access to all modern facilities.
 Being isolated isn’t so deserted as you may think and nor do the nomadic communities deliberately cut themselves off from everything.